Louis Armstrong: Legacy

-The house where Armstrong lived for almost 28 years was declared a National Historic Landmark in 1977 and is now a museum.
-The Louis Armstrong House Museum, at 34–56 107th Street between 34th and 37th avenues in Corona, Queens, presents concerts and educational programs, operates as a historic house museum and makes materials in its archives of writings, books, recordings and memorabilia available to the public for research.
-The museum is operated by the Queens College, City University of New York, following the dictates of Lucille Armstrong's will.
-The museum opened to the public on October 15, 2003.
-A new visitors center is planned.
+In 1950, Bing Crosby, the most successful vocalist of the first half of the 20th century, said, "He is the beginning and the end of music in America."
+Duke Ellington, DownBeat magazine in 1971, said, "If anybody was a master, it was Louis Armstrong.
+He was and will continue to be the embodiment of jazz."
+Though Armstrong is widely recognized as a pioneer of scat singing, Ethel Waters and others preceded his scatting on record in the 1920s according to Gary Giddins and others.

 According to literary critic Harold Bloom, "The two great American contributions to the world's art, in the end, are Walt Whitman and, after him, Armstrong and jazz ...
 If I had to choose between the two, ultimately, I wouldn't.
 I would say that the genius of this nation at its best is indeed Walt Whitman and Louis Armstrong".